garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 * Talking back to a teacher.

 Examples of mild punishments:
+* The inmate must wear panties to bed the next night, guaranteeing that she will wet the bed.
 * The inmate must stand in a public place and expose her panties for up to an hour.
 * The inmate must take a dose of Urgencinin-W, and may not ask to use the bathroom for one hour except in her panties.
 * The inmate must attend [detention,](/bathroom-control-institute/school#detention) and take a dose of Urgencinin-W before detention begins.
 * The inmate must strip to her panties and masturbate to orgasm.
 She may get dressed afterward.
 * The inmate cannot ask for permission to urinate, except in her panties, until she has wet herself.
 * The inmate may not ask permission to change her panties unless she has defecated in them, or urinated in them more than once.
+* The inmate must be changed into pull-ups; she will be allowed to ask to go to the bathroom as normal, but she will not be allowed a change until the pull-ups have leaked urine.

 ## Moderate punishments
 Moderate punishments are imposed for infractions such as: